xalef/xalef/README.md

 # Data Science Portfolio
 During my academic career I have led initiatives leveraging advanced statistical techniques and machine learning algorithms to drive strategic decision-making.
 My experience includes not just analysis, but also effectively communicating data-driven narratives to stakeholders across diverse domains.
 Furthermore, this work led to significant advancements in science and was published in reknowned peer-reviewed scientific journals.
 The link to these publications is provided in each repository.

 The Machine Learning and Advanced Analytics section showcases the main projects I have worked on during my academic career, in the form of Jupyter notebooks.
-The Deep learning section presents data science projects completed for self learning, and hobby purposes.
+The Deep learning section presents data science tools that were used during my Ph.D.
+For this section, all the projects are within the same repository.

 ## Machine Learning and Advanced Analytics